TannerGilbert/Machine-Learning-Explained/README.md

 # Machine-Learning-Explained

-This repository contains explainations and implementations of machine learning algorithms.
-The explainations are also available as articles on [my website](https://gilberttanner.com/categories/machine-learning-explained).
+This repository contains explainations and implementations of machine learning algorithms and concepts.
+The explainations are also available as articles on [my website](https://ml-explained.com/).

 ## Machine Learning Algorithms
 * [Linear Regression](Algorithms/linear_regression)